 In this example, I am using a Twitter account.
 Once you click on the “More Tools” Button, you should see the screenshot above.
 The first setting allows you to choose how long you would like to wait between operations.
 (Operations is what mass planner calls the action that you are planning on carrying out).
 When you first start using this tool on an account, it’s important to build your following slowly at the beginning.
 When using Mass Planner, you want everything to look as natural as possible.
 Following hundreds of accounts without rest is extremely obvious for Twitter to pick up on.
 The key is to make the bot act like a human user, but the beauty of it for you is that you don’t have to put any work in after this initial setup.

-So, with this in mind you can go ahead and set the time to wait.
+So with this in mind, you can go ahead and set the time to wait.
 I would recommend you set this to anytime after 30 minutes before starting a new operation.
 The next option on the list is to “add random sleep time”.
 This is where you can set mass planner to randomly stop running for a certain period of time.
 You might want to use this feature to make the bot stop through the night for example.
 It is again another way of keeping your account under Twitters radar

-It then asks you to input the number of people you would like to follow per operation, with the option of setting a limit to follow per day.
+It then asks you to input the number of people you would like to follow per operation, with the option of choosing a limit to follow per day.
 Setting a limit means you can be safe in the knowledge that Mass Planner won’t follow far too many people resulting in your account being banned.

 Next up is the option to choose how long the tool will stop for after following a certain amount of people.